shodiqqul/DSA4262-geneteam/Pipeline/README.md

 $ python3 -m pip install --user virtualenv
 ```

+- Note: The virtual environment folder will be created in your specified working directory.

-If you are running on machines that does not have _pip_ installed, you need to install _pip_ using:
+If you are running on a machine that does not have _pip_ installed, you need to install _pip_ using:
 ```
 $ sudo apt install python3-pip
 ```